wildy13/bun-mongo-api/README.md

 ## ✅ Notes / Catatan

 - Use `hostname: "0.0.0.0"` in `Bun.serve` to allow external access via local network.
-  Gunakan `hostname: "0.0.0.0"` pada `Bun.serve` agar bisa diakses dari jaringan lokal.
+Use `hostname: "0.0.0.0"` in `Bun.serve` to allow external access via local network.
 - Bun supports TypeScript out of the box, no need for extra transpilers.
-  Bun mendukung TypeScript langsung, tanpa perlu transpiler tambahan.
+Bun supports TypeScript out of the box, no need for extra transpilers.
 - You can customize this structure based on your project needs.
-  Struktur ini bisa disesuaikan dengan kebutuhan proyekmu.
+This structure can be customized based on your project needs.

 ---